relf/egobox/joss/paper.md

 * `doe`: sampling methods implementing Latin Hypercube sampling, popular sampling method used to create design of experiments,

-* `gp`: gaussian process regression also known as kriging algorithm used as surrogate models for computationally costly black-box functions,
+* `gp`: Gaussian process regression also known as kriging algorithm used as surrogate models for computationally costly black-box functions,

 * `moe`: mixture of experts which aims at increasing the accuracy of a surrogate